-The first rule of malaria prevention is that if you don’t get bitten, you will not get malaria.
+The first rule of malaria prevention is to avoid being bitten; that way, you will not contract malaria.
 The Female Anopheles Mosquito (the exclusive carrier and culprit) can bite at any time of day but is usually most active at dawn and dusk.

-The Kruger National Park is one of the two South African National Parks that are situated in malaria risk areas.
+The Kruger National Park is one of two South African National Parks situated in malaria-risk areas.
 The other park is Mapungubwe National Park.
 It is important to note that the risk of malaria in both of these parks is usually low.
-The window identified by the SA Minister of Health for Malaria season is between September and May.
+The SA Minister of Health identifies the window for malaria season between September and May.

-Please note: With Go Touch Down, only one of our Safari tours visits the Kruger National Park, and only for a one-day excursion between 9 a.m .and 3 p.m.
-During this excursion you will be in an air-conditioned bus/van for the majority of the time.
+Please note: With Go Touch Down, only one of our Safari Tours visits the Kruger National Park, and only for a one-day excursion between 9am and 3pm.